 ii.
 “The dew was ever the agent of renewal, of refreshment, of fertilizing force: that out of which life was maintained in strength.”
 (Morgan)

 iii.
 “It refreshes the thirsty ground and quickens vegetation; so fraternal concord, falling gently on men’s spirits, and linking distant ones together by a mysterious chain of transmitted good, will help to revive failing strength and refresh parched places.”
 (Maclaren)

 b.
 Descending upon the mountains of Zion: This blessing comes upon Jerusalem, which David established as the center for Israel’s worship.
-There at Jerusalem would their unity be displayed and enjoyed.
+In Jerusalem their unity would be displayed and enjoyed.

 i.
-“This dew is not to be taken literally, for the falling of the dew availed very little to the refreshment or improvement of the hills of Zion and Moriah, especially as now they were filled with buildings; but allegorically, for the favour or blessing of God, which is frequently called and compared to the dew, as Proverbs 19:12Isaiah 18:4Hosea 14:5Micah 5:7.”
+“This dew is not to be taken literally [in Jerusalem], for the falling of the dew availed very little to the refreshment or improvement of the hills of Zion and Moriah, especially as now they were filled with buildings; but allegorically, for the favour or blessing of God, which is frequently called and compared to the dew, as Proverbs 19:12,Isaiah 18:4,Hosea 14:5,Micah 5:7.”
 (Poole)

 c.
 The LORD commanded the blessing–life forevermore: The blessing of unity is something God commands, something the previously cited New Testament passages teach (John 17:20-23, Ephesians 1:9-10, Romans 12:18).
 Since we will have life forevermore with the people of God, we should work hard to enjoy unity with them now.

 i.
 “O for more of this rare virtue!
 Not the love which comes and goes, but that which dwells; not that spirit which separates and secludes, but that which dwells together; not that mind which is all for debate and difference, but that which dwells together in unity.”
 (Spurgeon)